skyth3r/Skyth3r.github.io/content/articles/initial-thoughts-on-robinhood-uk.md

 ##### **Exchange Rate Fees**

-This one isn’t listed on the PDF but rather further down the home page under the comparison, table Robinhood has listed.
+This one isn’t listed on the PDF but rather further down the home page under the comparison table Robinhood has listed.
 Since Robinhood offers stock trading in US stocks, and most UK investors will not have access to a USD funding source, there’s going to be a need to convert pounds to dollars and vice versa.
 ![Third party cost disclaimer under comparison table](/img/initial-thoughts-on-robinhood/third-party-cost.png)

 Robinhood holds funds in USD and thus charges a 0.03% ‘third party cost’ (translation - fee by third party exchange provider) that will be included in the exchange rate.
 Technically this would mean that Robinhood has an FX fee, but this fee goes to the third-party exchange company that exchanges your money from pounds to USD as a service fee and that this is not something Robinhood themselves control or profit from.